 Balversa (erdafitinib) is a targeted therapy for locally advanced or metastatic bladder cancer.
 It’s not recommended for everyone, but may be appropriate for certain forms of bladder cancer that has progressed during or after previous treatment with platinum-based chemotherapy.

 Padcev™ (enfortumab vedotin) is another targeted therapy for locally advanced or metastatic bladder cancer.
-It may be utilized in the treatment of patients with locally advanced or metastatic bladder cancer who received prior treatment with either a PD-1 inhibitor or a PD-L1 inhibitor (forms of immunotherapy), and platinum-based chemotherapy.3
+It may be utilized in the treatment of patients with locally advanced or metastatic bladder cancer who received prior treatment with either a PD-1 inhibitor or a PD-L1 inhibitor (forms of immunotherapy), and platinum-based chemotherapy.
+It may also be used to treat patients with locally advanced or metastatic bladder cancer who are unable to receive cisplatin chemotherapy and have already received at least one previous treatment.3

 What are possible side effects of targeted therapy?